MstrZhang/system-design/data.md

 cons:

 - data is duplicated
-- constraints can help redundant copies of informations stay in sync
+- constraints can help redundant copies of information stay in sync
   - increases the complexity of the database design
-- a denormalized database under heavy write load might perform worse than its normalized couterpart
+- a denormalized database under heavy write load might perform worse than its normalized counterpart

 **sql tuning**: techniques to optimize your database; this is a really broad topic so there are a lot of topics under this